Obesity drugs don't make WHO's essential list, but Ebola, MS drugs added | Health

 The panel said their inclusion would "address an important public health need and support global advocacy efforts to reduce the global burden of multiple sclerosis".
 Inclusion on the list can have great significance for access: for example, experts say adding HIV drugs in 2002 helped make them much more widely available to AIDS patients in poorer countries.

 Naltrexone and acamprosate, both available as generics and designed to treat alcohol-use disorder, were also added, as well as ready-to-use therapeutic food (RUTF) to treat severe malnutrition in children under the age of five.
-In total, 36 items were added to the lists for adults and children, bringing them up to 502 medicines in total.
+In total, 36 items were added to the lists for adults and children, bringing them up to 502 medicines for adults and 361 for children.

 For COVID-19, the WHO experts suggested adding a section on therapeutics pointing to the U.N. agency's regularly updated COVID treatment guidelines, rather than including individual medicines, given the fast-changing epidemic and the fact that the essential list is only updated every two years.
 Sunscreen for the prevention of skin cancer, particularly for people with albinism, was rejected by the experts.
 They acknowledged the importance of the product for everyone, but said more research was needed before it would be suitable for the list.